-You will have two catheters, which are tubes into your new bladder to drain the urine away.
-One enters the bladder down the urethra and the other through the abdomen.
+You will have at least one catheter, which is a tube passing through your water pipe (urethra) into your new bladder to drain the urine away.
+You may have a second catheter passing through the abdomen.
 These catheters give the new bladder a chance to heal without overfilling.